resendislab/scPipeline/Pipeline/pipeline.md

 # Single Cell Pipeline

 The full pipeline starts with the fastq files and ends with the differentially expressed genes and the interaction maps according pathway enrichment.
-The **Pipeline.R** file contains the complete pipeline as R code, which it is structured by the following modules:
+The **Pipeline.R** file contains the pipeline as R code, which it is structured by the following modules:

 * [Sample Processing](#samples-processing)
   - [Data Availability](#data-availability)